Birch & Gaydon, and ZenithCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The hallmarked cases of these watches don't carry Birch & Gaydon's sponsor's mark of B&G, they were imported by the British branch of the Zenith Watch Co. and carry the sponsor's mark ZWC in a triangle.
 If you click on the advert you should get an enlarged version that is interesting reading, the Land & Water wristwatch is said to be "absolutely damp and dust proof".

-There were two different case designs used for Land & Water wristwatches:
+There were two different case designs used for Land & Water wristwatches during the Great War:

 - Type 1: This is the design that I have encountered most frequently.
-It is sometimes thought to be a Borgel case.
-The advert here describes says the watch has a "special screw in movement" although the movement doesn't actually screw in.
-No doubt this was because Borgel cased wristwatches, which do have screw in movements, were selling very well and Birch & Gaydon were trying to cash in on this success.
+This is sometimes thought to be a Borgel case although it is actually quite different.
+The advert here says the watch has a "special screw in movement" although the movement doesn't actually screw in.
+No doubt this was because Borgel cased wristwatches, which do have screw in movements, were selling very well to military men and Birch & Gaydon were trying to appeal to the same market.
 The front bezel of the Land & Water wristwatch unscrews, and when it is fully unscrewed and lifted away the movement comes with it.
 Although this is superficially similar to a Borgel case it is actually a quite different design.

 - Type 2: The second design is a more conventional case with a screw back and bezel.
 These are simple to open, on the back there are usually the words "To unscrew" with an arrow that shows you which way to turn it and a milled edge to grip.
 It is a normal right hand thread so it is not really difficult to work out which way to turn it if there is no arrow.
 The front bezel unscrews in exactly the same way.